 And weight bearing resistance training builds strong bones.

 The same reasonable mentality can go for your nutrition.
-Consuming a variety of colorful and nutrient-dense foods and lots of vegetables will serve most needs for vitamins and minerals.
+Consuming a variety of colorful and nutrient-dense foods and lots of natural vegetables will serve most needs for vitamins and minerals.

 If you have any concerns regarding your bone density or health, call your doctor.
-Or, you are considering taking up a new nutrition or exercise routine, call your doctor.
+Or, you are considering taking up a new nutrition or health exercise routine, call your doctor.